 For each filler the physician must consider the use, means of injection, proper plane of injection, and desired overcorrection (if any).

 Injections can be painful, especially in the central face and perioral areas.
 Topical anesthesia or ice for 15 minutes prior may be sufficient.
 Nerve block or regional anesthesia may sometimes be required.
-Newer fillers include an anesthetic, obviating the need for ice or pre-treatment with a topical agent.
+Newer fillers include a local anesthetic, obviating the need for ice or pre-treatment with a topical agent.

-How should the patient be counseled before the dermal filler procedure?
+How should the patient be counseled before the dermal skin filler procedure?

-How should the patient be evaluated before the dermal procedure?
+How should the patient be evaluated before the dermal skin filler procedure?

 The cause of wrinkles and facial damage must be assessed.
 Are the lines dynamic or static?
 Is there photodamage, gravitational pull, or aging.
 Aging results in loss of subcutaneous fat and the prolonged results of the pull of gravity.
 Photodamage results in breakdown of supporting skin structures, such as collagen and elastin, and can also lead to skin cancer.
 Evidence of trauma, disease, inflammation, or prior surgery should be sought.

-Assessment includes the size, depth, location, and integrity of adjacent structures for each line.
+Assessment includes the size, depth, location, and integrity of adjacent structures for each wrinkle.
 Non-facial sites, such as dorsum of the hands, should be inspected as well.
-All amenable defects should be noted: rhytides, distensible scars (e.g. acne or trraumatic), and the vermillion border of the lip and the oral commisure.
+All amenable defects should be noted: rhytides, distensible scars (e.g. acne or traumatic), and the vermillion border of the lip and the oral commisure.

-How should the patient be counseled after the dermal filler procedure?
+How should the patient be counseled after the dermal skin filler procedure?

-Generally, what are the adverse effects of dermal fillers?
+Generally, what are the adverse effects of dermal skin fillers?

 The list of possible adverse effects is long.
 Some are technique-dependent and some due to reactions to the product.
 Possible adverse effects include: asymmetry; purpura/hematoma; erythema; edema; induration; pruritus; tenderness; dysesthesia; lumps, cysts, abscess; discoloration; intermittent swelling; necrosis; scars; allergy; infection; and extrusion.

 Severe adverse effects include: blindness, cerebral infarcts, and fat embolus.
 These devastating complications can occur with injection into the glabellar and periorbital area, which are supplied by the internal carotid artery.
-Dermal fillers should be avoided in these areas.
+Dermal skin fillers should be avoided in these areas.
 Arteriole occlusion manifests as immediate burning and a dusky appearance.
 If this occurs, the injection must be stopped immediately.
 Topical nitroglycerine or dimethylsulfoxide (DMSO) may help increase blood flow to area.
 Hyaluronidase can be used to dissolve hyaluronic acid fillers, and should always be on hand.
 Rarely, connective tissue diseases have been reported to occur with the use of bovine collagen.
 However, investigatory FDA panels found no evidence of a link.
 In any event bovine collagen is rarely used today.

-Skin filler injections are priced by the syringe of Juvederm XC, Belotero or Radiesse, but specials, promotions and discounts on skin fillers are sometimes available, so call and schedule a no obligation consultation.
+Skin filler injections are priced by the syringe but specials, promotions and discounts on skin fillers are sometimes available, so call and schedule a consultation.